NVIDIA/NeMo-speech-data-processor/docs/src/sdp/api.rst

 Lhotse processors
 #################

-The following processors leverage `lhotse`_, a speech data handling library that contains data preparation recipes for 80+ publicly available datasets.
+The following processors leverage `Lhotse`_, a speech data handling library that contains data preparation recipes for 80+ publicly available datasets.
 Lhotse has its own data manifest format that can be largely mapped into NeMo's format.